Priya-Naik06/Real-Antivirus-/README.md

 ⚙️ Technologies Used :

     Python 3.x

     Tkinter — GUI framework

     hashlib — File hashing

     os — System file handling

     tkinter.filedialog — File selection

     tkinter.messagebox — Alerts and information dialogs

 -----

 🚀 How It Works :

-Launch the application via the Tkinter GUI.
+  1.Launch the application via the Tkinter GUI.

-The program scans common installation paths for antivirus software using the os module.
+  2.The program scans common installation paths for antivirus software using the os module.

-For each detected antivirus executable, it computes a SHA256 hash using hashlib.
+  3.For each detected antivirus executable, it computes a SHA256 hash using hashlib.

-The hash is compared to a list/database of known genuine antivirus hashes.
+  4.The hash is compared to a list/database of known genuine antivirus hashes.

-Results are displayed in the interface, indicating whether the antivirus is real or fake.
+  5.Results are displayed in the interface, indicating whether the antivirus is real or fake.

 ------

 🎯 Purpose:

      This project aims to enhance cybersecurity awareness by helping users verify the legitimacy of antivirus software installed on their computers.
 It’s especially useful for educational demonstrations, cybersecurity training, and personal computer security audits.